jpreardon/float-plan/WORKLOG.md

 - Float Plans
   - Put an image of the original Float Plan mockup in the design folder
   - Add basic show, edit and update plans
+  - Remove plans fixture as it was causing massive errors (due to column name change)

 ## 2019-05-13